 The show was also able to condense many of the greatest Spider-Man storylines quite effectively despite the limitations of the censors such as the Alien costume saga, the death of Gwen Stacy and the mutation disease arc.

-Indeed many subsequent adaptations of Spider-Man including even the Sam Raimi film series borrowed elements, even scenes, lines of dialogue and entire shots from this series.
+Indeed many subsequent adaptations of Spider-Man including the Sam Raimi film series borrowed elements, lines of dialogue and even entire scenes from this series.

-The series even had an influence on the comic books themselves.
+The series also had an influence on the comic books themselves.

 In fact I’d go as far as to say that this was probably the most influential Marvel based animated series of all time and as we will explore later in the article most of the MAU’s influence comes solely from this show.